Missouri Resources

 Grant-Making Per Year: In FY 2018, the Missouri Foundation for Health provided grants in the amount of $50 million.

-Recovery and Supportive Housing Grantee Example: Ascent Recovery Residences in Joplin, Missouri, provides recovery services to men struggling with substance abuse.
+Recovery and Supportive Housing Grantee Example: Ascent Recovery Residences in Joplin, Missouri, provides recovery services to men struggling with a substance use disorder.
 Ascent provides residential recovery support and living programs, to help clients maintain sobriety and develop life skills.

 Missouri Opioid Settlement Funds